SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-superoffice.md

 ### Apps for SuperOffice (system user)

 Enable system user for storing documents in SharePoint.
-If you have for instance a third-party app that creates documents in SuperOffice, you need to Enable system user for storing documents in SharePoint.
+If you have for instance a third-party app that creates documents in SuperOffice, you need to enable system user for storing documents in SharePoint.

 > [!NOTE]
-> You cannot turn this on the first time you configure SharePoint documents, it must be fully configured.
-Complete the configuration and start the Wizard (Settings), navigate to Step 3 and turn it on.
+> You can't turn this on the first time you configure SharePoint documents.
+It must be fully configured.
+Complete the configuration and start the wizard (Settings), navigate to step 3, and turn it on.

 ​    ![Groups and access​ -screenshot][img4]